BS 7671 Key Changes Every Electrician Must Know

 This guide focuses on the most important regulation changes that affect day-to-day electrical work.
 Rather than listing every technical amendment, we concentrate on the changes that have a practical impact on how you design, install, inspect, and test electrical installations.

 Whether you are updating from the 17th Edition or need a refresher on what Amendment 2 introduced, this guide covers the changes that matter most.
+For a broader perspective on how the regulations have evolved, see our electrical regulations timeline.

 One of the most significant changes across recent editions of BS 7671 is the expansion of circuits that require Residual Current Device (RCD) protection.
 Each revision has added more circuit types to the list that must be protected by 30mA RCDs.